pdyason/wallet/README.md

 ## GitHub Actions CI/CD

-- Automated testing when deployed
+- Automated testing and deployment
 - Build a web version and deploy to pdyason.github.io/wallet-web

 `The web version is not optimized and does not support card scanning`

 ## Notes

-- Performace is good enough not to warrent further optimisation
+- Performance is good enough not to warrant further optimization
 - Comments, exhaustive checks, and tests are kept to a minimum

 ## Dependencies